donglao/mindelay/README.md

 ### Cite me!

 If you are working on single frame object detectors, and want to play with this minimum delay framework, go ahead!
-Theoretically if the detector behaves smoother, more consistant and robust, the min-delay framework should work better.
+My intuition is that if the detector behaves smoother, more consistant and robust, the min-delay framework should work better (not confirmed yet...
+If you have any interesting result please let me know!).

+Or you can simply test your single frame algorithm under the minimum delay setting using our evaluation code!
 You get an extra experiment in the paper and I get an extra citation!
 Win-Win!

 To cite our paper,